-Minooka Fire Protection District responded to 2,587 calls for service in 2021.
-This represents an 9% increase in calls for services over 2020.
-Our call volumes have trended at between 8-10% annually when reviewing the past three years.
-There is the factor of the COVID shutdown which caused calls for service to drop by 6% when people were not out.
-The organization has experienced an 80% increase in calls for service over the past ten years.
+Minooka Fire Protection District responded to 2,806 calls for service in 2022.
+This represents an 8.5% increase in calls for services over 2021.
+Our call volumes increase an average of 8 - 10% annually.
+The organization has experienced an 73% increase in calls for service over the past ten years.